 Apply for a practising certificate

-Learn how to apply and how we determine whether you are competent to be issued with a certificate.
+Learn how to apply and how we determine whether you are competent to be issued with a certificate or can gain mutual recognition for interstate or NZ certificates.

-Regulator Portal - Mining Worker's section now live
+Regulator Portal - Mining Worker's section to apply

-We have introduced a Mining Worker's section to the Resources Regulator portal to enable workers to apply for examinations, certificates of competence and practising certificates online.
+Mining Worker's section can be accessed via the Resources Regulator portal to enable workers to apply for examinations, certificates of competence and practising certificates online.

 To apply for a practising certificate complete and submit an application form via the Resources Regulator portal (Mining Worker's portal).